michael-fadely/sadx-dc-lighting/ISSUE_TEMPLATE.md

     with sadx-dc-lighting and should be reported to the author of those mods through appropriate channels.

   - Enable sadx-dc-lighting and one other mod, and try again.
-Add and test one aditional mod at a time until the issue can be reproduced.
+Add and test one additional mod at a time until the issue can be reproduced.

   If the bug cannot be reproduced under these conditions, it is UNLIKELY that sadx-dc-lighting is the cause.